MacMbizo/mcc-discipline-tracker-v2/CONTRIBUTING.md

 - Open a pull request with a clear description of your changes.

 For feature requests or bug reports, please open an issue first.

+## Seeding Firestore for Development

+To populate Firestore with sample Teachers and Students data for development or testing, see the [Firestore Seeding](README.md#firestore-seeding-sample-data) section in the README for instructions and troubleshooting tips.